 The most obvious impact of the Washington Principles was the establishment of programs across U.S. arts institutions focused on researching their collections.
 Museums began endowing curatorships specifically for this work, as well as launching public websites to be transparent about their findings.

 A recent restitution case highlights the importance, and potential complexity, of implementing the guidelines.
 In 2016 the National Gallery of Art in Washington, D.C., returned a drawing from their collection, having found that it was sold under duress in the 1930s by its owner, Viennese ethnologist Dr. Marianne Schmidl (1890–1942).
-The Gallery had acquired the sketch of leaves by 19th-century German artist Julius Schnorr von Carolsfeld as part of the Wolfgang Ratjen Collection in 2007, unaware of the provenance it carried.
+The Gallery had acquired the sketch of leaves by nineteenth-century German artist Julius Schnorr von Carolsfeld as part of the Wolfgang Ratjen Collection in 2007, unaware of the provenance it carried.
 After being contacted by the heirs of the Schmidl family, the Gallery complied with the guidelines set forth by the Principles and returned the drawing.
 An amicable agreement was reached for the museum to retain another drawing from the Schmidl collection, Friedrich Olivier’s Shriveled Leaves (1817), in exchange for proper compensation and acknowledgment of its history.

 PREP and the Future of Provenance Research